Rise-KuN/aegisub-ar-tools/Retime Lines/README.md

 # Retime Lines

-- Retime Line: Shift time of selected lines based on `first line time` then shift forward based on the `video player current time` with Edit Times Option.
+- Retime Lines: Shift time of selected lines based on `first line time` then shift forward based on the `video player current time` with Edit Times Option.

 - Edit Times Option: add or subtract time from the start time.